Master of Science in Data Science

 This course introduces fundamental concepts of data communication and networking, such as network structure, cybersecurity issues, and trends in communications and networking.
 Practical application of content is made through case study analysis.

-This course provides students with an opportunity to gain practical work experience that is connected to graduate coursework for the MSTM program.
-This for-credit internship requires students to document work experiences, including hours worked and tasks completed, in a job placement related to the field of study.
-In addition to internship responsibilities, students will complete written research to connect practical experiences with graduate coursework.
-Students generally are expected to work a minimum of 20 hours per week to complete expectations for this course and maintain a minimum GPA of 3.0.
-This course may be taken for 0.5 credit hour per term with a minimum of 3 credit hours.
+This course provides students with an opportunity to connect graduate coursework to the workplace.
+Students will develop a working resume, review rules for workplace etiquette, and complete written assignments designed to connect practical experiences with graduate coursework.
+This course may be taken for 1.0 credit hour per term with a minimum of 3 credit hours.
 Students must be continuously enrolled in this course during the program.